-Beverly is an attractive neighborhood in the southwest side of Chicago that became popular in the late 1870s and 80s.
-The borders are 87th Street on the north; Beverly Avenue, Hale Avenue and Vincennes Road on the east; 107th Street on the south; and Francisco Avenue and Western Avenue on the west.
+Beverly, or officially Beverly Hills, is an attractive neighborhood in the southwest side of Chicago that became popular in the late 1870s and 80s.
+The borders are 87th Street on the north, Beverly Ave. and Hale Ave. on the east, 107th Street on the south and S. Western Ave. on the west.
 I recommend that you take some time to enjoy the architecture, historic sites, bars and restaurants.

 The highlight, in my opinion, is a collection of Prairie style homes similar to Oak Park.
 It is known for its natural elevation or ridge line that runs through the area.
 The midsection of the ridge line tracing Pleasant Ave. and Longwood Drive from the 9300 block to the 10500 block has a large concentration of grand homes by influential architects including Frank Lloyd Wright.